adi-sg/bookbot/README.md

 # bookbot

+BookBot is my first project!

- A Python program that can analyze an entire book and print out an interesting statistical report.
-Project from Boot.dev
+This is a Python program that can analyze an entire book and print out an interesting statistical report.
+Project from Boot.dev.